Those employees who are eligible to negotiate with their department a schedule for phasing into retirement:

 - and who have attained the age of 57

-All requests for admission to the institution's Phased Retirement Program must receive approval from the institution's appropriate administrative offices.
+All requests for admission to the institution's Phased Retirement Program must receive approval from the university's appropriate administrative offices.

-If interested in participating in the Phased Retirement Program, the employee will begin by filling out the Request to Participate in Phased Retirement form and work with their Human Resources representative to discuss options and retrieve the necessary approvals from your department and unit.
+If interested in participating in the Phased Retirement Program, the employee will begin by filling out the Request to Participate in Phased Retirement form and work with their Human Resources representative to discuss options and retrieve the necessary approvals from your department and unit leadership.

 Schedule of Phasing